James Garner (footballer, born 2001): Loans

 Garner signed a season-long loan deal with EFL Championship team Watford in September 2020.

 Garner fell out of first-team contention after the appointment of Xisco Muñoz as Watford head coach, and on 30 January 2021, his loan was terminated.
 On the same day he joined fellow Championship side Nottingham Forest on loan for the remainder of the season.
-He scored his first goal for the club on 26 February 2021 in a 1-1 draw against arch-rivals Derby County in a league meeting at Pride Park.
+He scored his first goal for the club on 26 February 2021 in a 1–1 draw against arch-rivals Derby County in a league meeting at Pride Park.
 Following the conclusion of the season, he returned to Manchester United for pre-season training but rejoined Forest for a season-long loan after extending his contract with Manchester United.
 Garner helped Nottingham Forest gain promotion to the Premier League for the 2022–23 season, playing in their win in the Championship play-off final at Wembley Stadium in May 2022.

 Everton

 On 1 September 2022, Garner signed for Everton on a four-year deal, a decision which caused substantial backlash from Manchester United fans.
 The fee was reported to be of £9 million, with add-ons that could increase the fee to £15 million.

+Garner made his debut for Everton as a substitute in a 2–1 loss at home to Manchester United on 9 October 2022.

+On 27 September 2023, Garner scored his first goal for Everton in a 2–1 win away at Aston Villa in the third round of the EFL Cup.
+On 7 October, he scored his first Premier League goal in a 3–0 defeat of Bournemouth at Goodison Park.

 International career

-Garner is a youth international and has represented England at under-17, under-18, under-19, under-20 and under-21 levels.
+Garner was a youth international and represented England at under-17, under-18, under-19, under-20 and under-21 levels.
 Garner captained the under-17 side that reached the semi-finals of the 2018 UEFA European Under-17 Championship.
 On 13 October 2020, Garner made his debut for the under-20 team during a 2–0 victory over Wales at St. George's Park.

 On 27 August 2021, Garner received his first call up at under-21 level.
 On 7 September 2021, he made his under-21 debut during the 2–0 2023 UEFA European Under-21 Championship qualification win over Kosovo at Stadium MK.

+On 14 June 2023, Garner was included in the England squad for the 2023 UEFA European Under-21 Championship; a tournament the Young Lions ultimately went on to win.